loosolab/Datenanalyse-2021/wp3/README.md

 Installation
 ------------
 Simply clone this repository.
 Before running the clustering script you will need to also install [pysam](https://pypi.org/project/pysam/) in your python environment.
-Also for processing the data the use of [SAM-Tools](https://www.htslib.org/download/) is recommended.
+Also, for processing the data, the use of [SAM-Tools](https://www.htslib.org/download/) is recommended.
+The post TOBIAS scripts require the python modules argparse, numpy, pandas, scipy, os and matplotlib to function.

-You also need to download the [TOBIAS snakemake repository](https://github.molgen.mpg.de/loosolab/TOBIAS_snakemake) and set up the anaconda environment with the yml file provided in it like this:
+You also need to download the [TOBIAS snakemake repository](https://github.molgen.mpg.de/loosolab/TOBIAS_snakemake) and set up the anaconda environment with the yaml file provided in it like this:

 ```bash
 conda env create -f environments/snakemake.yaml